G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 ## Delete a schedule

-You can delete the entire schedule in the “Snapshot Schedules” section.
+You can delete the entire schedule in the "Snapshot Schedules" section.
 To do this, click on the ellipsis near the required schedule and select "Delete" in the drop-down menu.

 <img src="https://support.gcore.com/hc/article_attachments/5286607320977/mceclip3.png" alt="mceclip3.png">